SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

   The keys are the names of the symlinks that will be created in the run directory.
   Those names are expected to appear in the appropriate places in the namelists.
-  The values associated with the :kbd:`link to` keys are the targets of the symlinks that will be created.
+  The values associated with the ``link to`` keys are the targets of the symlinks that will be created.

-  A sub-section that provides a directory of atmospheric forcing files to link to may also include a :kbd:`check link` sub-sub-section.
+  A sub-section that provides a directory of atmospheric forcing files to link to may also include a ``check link`` sub-sub-section.
-  :kbd:`check link` contains 2 key-value pairs:
+  ``check link`` contains 2 key-value pairs:

-  * The :kbd:`type` key provides the type of checking to perform on the link
+  * The ``type`` key provides the type of checking to perform on the link
-  * The value associated with the :kbd:`namelist filename` key is the name of the namelist file in which the atmospheric forcing link is used.
+  * The value associated with the ``namelist filename`` key is the name of the namelist file in which the atmospheric forcing link is used.

   .. code-block:: yaml